Marker Logo

 this page online

-.
+Topics and series.
+This historical marker is listed in these topic lists: MilitaryWar, World II.
 In addition, it is included in the Former U.S. Presidents: #34 Dwight D. Eisenhower series list.
 A significant historical month for this entry is May 1941.

 Location.
 29° 56.195′ N, 90° 4.656′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
 It is in Central City.
-Marker is at the intersection of St. Charles Avenue and Felicity Street on St. Charles Avenue.
+It is at the intersection of St. Charles Avenue and Felicity Street on St. Charles Avenue.
 The marker is place in the neutral ground of St. Charles Avenue across from Houston's Restaurant, which sits on the site of the original Higgin's boat office.
 Touch for map.
 Marker is at or near this postal address: 1755 St Charles Avenue, New Orleans LA 70130, United States of America.
 Touch for directions.

 Higgins Boat (LCVP) Marker needing refurbishing. image.
 Click for full size.